luciocolombo/chorrap/README.md

 Authentication is done with JWT.
-Passwords are stored encrypted with the help of Bcrypt library
+Passwords are stored encrypted with the help of Bcrypt library Password reset emails are sent by Sendgrid https://sendgrid.com/

 If you want more information or you want to contribute with the project, feel free to leave a message.